bangsalvoserver/bang-server/docs/card-creation-examples.md

 **Goal**: a card that both humans and bots can play on any player — but a bot should avoid pointing it at the "wrong" kind of target, without restricting what a human is allowed to do.

 The concrete example is a new card, **Comrade's Aid** — "choose a player, heal them 1 HP."
 A human might deliberately heal an opponent for social reasons in a hidden-role game; that's a legitimate choice.
 A bot doing the same thing is almost always just wasting the effect.
-The fix doesn't add a bot-specific branch to the card's logic — it reuses the *same* `get_error` slot every card already has for ordinary validation, calling one of the ready-made helpers in `game/prompts.h`:
+One rule worth stating up front, since it's easy to get backwards: **`get_error` is only ever for genuine rule violations — something that's illegal for anyone, bot or human — never for bot-only heuristics.** Bots and humans play by exactly the same rules; a bot must always be *able* to make the same play a human could, however unwise.
+Steering a bot away from a bad-but-legal choice belongs in `on_prompt` instead, using one of the ready-made helpers in `game/prompts.h`:

 ```cpp
 // effects/base/comrades_aid.h